aungminkoamk/repo/README.md

 - 🌱 I’m currently learning **etc**

-- 👨‍💻 All of my projects are available at [portfolio link](portfolio link)
+- 👨‍💻 All of my projects are available at [Aung Min Ko@Profile](https://gravatar.com/aungminko)

 - 💬 Ask me about **react**